-Currently, we offer our clients two digital platforms to carry out foreign exchange transactions.
-The operating channel for both is available within our web portal and/or mobile app from any device.
+Currently, we offer our clients two electronic platforms to carry out foreign exchange transactions.
+The digital channel for both is available within our web portal and/or mobile app.

-One of our platforms is Monex ULTRA II, installed mainly for legal entity clients with specialized treasuries with a high operating volume, who seek a competitive price.
+One of our platforms is Monex ULTRA II, installed mainly for legal entity clients with specialized treasuries managing a high operating volume and who seek a competitive price.
 It allows real-time trading of the 6 main currencies: US dollar, Japanese yen, Swiss franc, pound sterling, euro, and Canadian dollar.
 The final quoted price is obtained from the best offer available by the counterparties with whom the operation is agreed and, at the same time, the coverage is carried out with the client.
+Currently, this platform is available 24 hours a day from Sunday to Friday.

 Another platform called "Compra Venta de Divisas" is aimed at individuals and/or legal entities with low and/or medium operating volume, as well as low transactionality.
+Compra Venta de Divisas is available within our web portal and mobile app.

-The offer of our digital currency platforms strengthens the relationship with our clients who benefit from the personalized advice, analysis, and experience of our sales agents, agreeing on their operation through a state-of-the-art technological tool that has all security standards necessary to guarantee the best experience for our users.
+The offer of our digital currency platforms strengthens the relationship with our clients who benefit from the personalized advice, analysis, and experience of our sales executives, agreeing on their operation through a state-of-the-art technological tool that has all security standards to guarantee the best experience.